 Removing excess hair from around the opening to your dog's ears can help the air to flow better inside the ear canal.
 You may need to use a puff or two of medicated powder to help you grip the hair if it's too waxy.

 The more air you can circulate, the better chance you have of reducing moisture levels in your dog's ears, which will create less of a breeding ground for bacteria.

 When cleaning your dog's ears, don't be tempted to re-use the cotton wool ball or cotton bud in his other ear.
 Throw it away after use to help stop cross-infection from one ear to the other.

 Whisper to your Cocker while working to help keep him calm and reassured.

 When you've finished, and if he stayed (relatively) quiet and behaved well throughout, praise him and give him one of his favourite treats!

-Following the above guidelines will help keep your precious Cocker's ears healthy, free from mites, bacteria, yeast, and viruses, which otherwise could lead to severe infection and misery for your boy.
+Following the above guidelines will help keep your precious Cocker's ears healthy and free from mites, bacteria, yeast, and viruses.
+Failure to clean your dog's ears could lead to severe infection and misery for your boy.